Dedicated IP Addresses: Do You Need One Or Not?

 The Biggest Myth of the Dedicated IP Address for SEO

 Good SEO and high ranking will increase the organic traffic generated to your website.
 It contributes directly to your website popularity and therefore the expansion of the business.
-The world of SEO is a minefield of myths, the majority of which claim to help websites “get ranked on page 1 (proven, faster, quicker, cheaper, without paying!)”.
+The world of SEO is a minefield of myths.
+The majority of which claim that websites can “rank on page 1 (proven, faster, quicker, cheaper, without paying!)”.
 The topic of dedicated IP addresses for SEO is no exception.

 A lot of our present and prospect customers had raised the question of purchasing a Dedicated IP for the sole reason of preserving their SERP positions.
 The belief is that sites do not share the risk of being banned from sharing the same IP with another website hosted on the same server in the event that site gets banned by a search engine.
 This is a myth.
 Google understands that the website can be on the shared hosting and you can’t control websites, which share the same IP or IP subnet.

-There seems to be a lot of confusion regarding the effect of a dedicated IP on the SEO ranking of a website.
+There seems to be a lot of confusion regarding the effect of a dedicated IP on SEO rankin.
 In 2006 Matt Cutts, leader of the Webspam team in Google had plainly answered: ‘There is no PageRank difference whatsoever between these two cases (virtual hosting vs. a dedicated IP).”

 In 2010, Matt Cutts made a video which validates that shared hosting is still fine.

 Google handles virtually hosted domains and their links just the same as domains on unique IP addresses.
-As per Google’s Webmaster Guidelines, dedicated IP addresses aren’t to be found on that list of best practices, meaning that it has no direct relation to the ranking.
+As per Google’s Webmaster Guidelines, dedicated IP addresses are not on the list of best practices.
+That means it has no direct relation to the ranking.

 What is more, when transferring your domain and website to another hosting provider (therefore changing the IP address that you currently use) your Google Ranking score is not wiped-out.